Innovative Poetry Readings in London

 Tuesday 14 April

-7.30pm.Shearsman Reading: Readings to launch new poetry publications from Shearsman Books.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.
+7.30pm.Shearsman Reading: Matt Haw, Will Stone and another poet TBC read to launch new poetry publications from Shearsman Books.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.

 Wednesday 15 April